-Minnesota soon will have a second and third Psychiatric Residential Treatment Facility (PRTF) for children with complex mental health conditions.
-North Homes Children and Family Services has signed a contract with DHS to open a 52-bed PRTF in Grand Rapids by the fall of 2021.
-Leo A. Hoffman Center plans to open a 40-bed PRTF at their Saint Peter location by the fall of 2021.
+Minnesota soon will have a third and fourth Psychiatric Residential Treatment Facility (PRTF) for children with complex mental health conditions.
+North Homes Children and Family Services has signed a contract with DHS to open a 52-bed PRTF in Grand Rapids in 2022.
+Grafton School, Inc. plans to open a PRTF with a capacity of 30 beds in Cold Spring in 2022.